The von Baeyer family and some in-laws on the Internet

 • Jakob von Baeyer -- Our youngest -- senior editor, global integrated content at PricewaterhouseCoopers (PwC), sometime jazz trombonist.
 Growing family in London UK.
 Visit him on LinkedIn.

 • Carl von Baeyer -- My younger brother, a retired psychology prof (researcher on pain in childhood).
+Wikipedia entry.
 Family in Winnipeg.
 (See his memories of his youth accompanied by photos -- password provided to family members.)

 • Veronika Finckh, née von Baeyer -- My big sister, who once upon a time painted pictures (see below).
 Now in Heidelberg.
 (See her memories of her emigration -- password provided to family members.)